MNMdiagnostics/COVID-GWAS/pulmo/logistic_gwas.md

 pulmo\_panel
 ================

-Results on 1076 unrelated individuals
+Results on 1076 unrelated individuals and 4,464 SNPs

     ## Joining, by = "SNP"
     ## Joining, by = "SNP"